- The Pink Screen of Death is a PC error caused by hardware or software failures affecting all PC brands.

 - First, right-click the Start icon, then select Device Manager.

 - Expand the Display adapters section, right-click the driver, and select Uninstall device.

 - Go to your manufacturer’s website and download a couple of months old drivers.

 Once you install older drivers, check if the problem is resolved.
 You might have to repeat this solution a couple of times before you find the older version that works for you.

-Solution 7 – Reinstall the problematic games
+9. Reinstall problematic games

 Sometimes, the Pink Screen of Death occurs only when trying to run a specific game on your PC.

 This points toward a corrupted installation; therefore, we advise you to reinstall the games on your PC and check if that helps.

 In addition, it’s also essential that you install the latest patches for the game and check if that solves the issue.